perfsonar/docs/install_config_first_time.rst

 You should now have a fully configured host regularly collecting data.
 A few things you may consider exploring:

 * Join the `user <https://lists.internet2.edu/sympa/subscribe/perfsonar-user>`_ or `announce <https://lists.internet2.edu/sympa/subscribe/perfsonar-announce>`_ mailing lists.
 * Your regular tests record data that can be presented on graphs.
-To view the results on the toolkit provided graphs see the section :doc:`using_graphs`
+To view the results on the toolkit provided graphs see the section :doc:`grafana_howto`